University House Ownership Claims

 Origin of the question

-Project researcher lists (Bkup_Charlie_Kirk.txt) include:
+Project researcher lists (project researcher notes) include:

 "Who owns the house the gun was left at?
 Someone said the university owned it.
 Someone said Palentire owned it."